Nikoleta-v3/Nikoleta-v3.github.io/_posts/2019-06-14-women-publications-in-mathematics.md

 <p style='text-align: justify;'>
 I originally came up with the idea while sitting in a series of talks given by Psychologists.
 So it only seems fair to collect data in Psychology.
-Note that arXiv does not have papers in psychology so data have been collected only from IEEE and Springer.
+Note that arXiv does not have papers in Psychology so data have been collected only from IEEE and Springer.
 There a total of 10169 articles within the new data, and a total of 23740 unique authors.
 The gender ratio distributions are given by Figure 4.